Aging changes in sleep

 Sleep problems are also a common symptom of depression.
 See a health care provider to find out whether depression or another health condition is affecting your sleep.

-- Insomnia is one of the more common sleep problems in the elderly.
+- Insomnia is one of the more common sleep problems in older people.

 - Other sleep disorders, such as restless legs syndrome, narcolepsy, or hypersomnia can also occur.

 - Sleep apnea, where breathing stops for a time during sleep, can cause severe problems.

 Sometimes, a mild antihistamine works better than a sleeping pill for relieving short-term insomnia.
 However, most health experts do not recommend these types of medicines for older people.

 Use sleep medicines (such as benzodiazepines) only as recommended, and only for a short time.
 Some of these medicines can lead to dependence (needing to take the drug to function) or addiction (compulsive use despite adverse consequences).
 Some of these drugs build up in your body.
 You can develop toxic effects such as confusion, delirium, and falls if you take them for a long time.